Coronavirus in African Americans and Other People of Color

 Targeted COVID-19 Messaging

-“We need to use some novel approaches to promoting social distancing messages through social media campaigns.
-Social distancing messages should be translated into multiple languages in a culturally sensitive manner, and at a literacy level that allows all at risk to understand the information,” Golden says.
+“We need to use some novel approaches to promoting physical distancing messages through social media campaigns.
+Physical distancing messages should be translated into multiple languages in a culturally sensitive manner, and at a literacy level that allows all at risk to understand the information,” Golden says.
 (Golden has driven efforts at Johns Hopkins to collaborate with language services to translate coronavirus materials into Spanish.)

 She adds that messaging should address and discourage the stigma associated with COVID-19, which she says prevents symptomatic people from seeking medical attention until they are dangerously ill.